sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/getting-started.md

 ## Feedback

-We value your feedback.
-Please use the following survey to provide feedback on your experience so far with Tyk Streams.
+Thank you for your interest in getting started with Tyk Streams.
+We would appreciate your feedback by completing the following survey on your experience so far.

 </br>